 Montgomery County Council confirmed on Tuesday County Executive Isiah Leggett’s Montgomery County Police appointments for assistant chiefs: Cmd.
-Luther Reynolds and Capt.
-McSwain.
+Luther Reynolds, and Capt.
+Darryl McSwain.

 McSwain, director of the Special Operations Division, will be assigned to head the newly created Patrol Services Bureau.
 Reynolds, who led the Germantown-based 5th District, will head the Management Services Bureau, a Montgomery County police spokeswoman told Patch.

 According to county records, the appointees will be paid $159,000 salaries.

 Chief J. Thomas Manger said McSwain and Reynolds would expand his team of assistant chiefs from three to four.